 Alternatives to personal loans

 If you decide that a personal loan isn’t right for you, here are a few options to consider instead:

 - Payday loans or pawn shop loans: While these types of short-term loans can get you fast access to cash, they should be a last resort.
 Both payday and pawn shop loans typically come with astronomically high rates and fees that could leave you in more debt than what you started with.
-Payday loans, for example, can come with interest rates ranging from 300% to 500% APR — much higher than what you’d pay on a personal loan.
+Payday loans, for example, can come with interest rates that equate to an APR of 300% to 500% — exponentially higher than what you’d pay on a personal loan.

-- Borrowing money from friends or family: If you have friends or family members in stable financial condition, consider asking them for a loan to cover your emergency expense.
+- Borrowing money from friends or family: If you have friends or family members with solid finances, consider asking them for a loan to cover your emergency expense.
 While it could feel embarrassing to ask for help, your loved ones might be able to lend you the cash quickly at little to no interest, which could cost you less than a fast personal loan.
 Just be sure to repay the loan so your relationships aren’t strained down the road.